 In many projects measurements are a common way to check and verify the acoustic performance before, during or after construction.
 As a result of such measurements the design can be optimized and construction faults can be detected.
 Level Acoustics & Vibration has the facilities and knowledge to perform various acoustical measurements in the field.
 In addition to standard measurements, we can also conduct specialised field research, such as the mapping of the room acoustics of a hall and the measurement of speech intelligibility.
 The latest techniques are used by measuring room impulse responses with DIRAC software.

-To know more about or measuring facilities at the Laboratorium voor Akoestiek, visit our Facilities page.
+To know more about or measuring facilities at Echo Laboratorium voor Akoestiek, read the page about Lab measurements.

 To investigate the noise of the mechanical systems and to analyze the cause of noise, detailed sound level measurements can be done.